vedang/vedang.me/content/blog/krishna-in-the-mahabharat.md

 convinces Balaram that this war will be full of adharma (he is not wrong on that count).
 A man of Balaram's accomplishments should not taint his soul by participating in such a war.
-He should instead go on a pilgrimage to the holy sites in India. _This_ is Krishna's greatest political maneuver in the Mahabharat.
+He should instead go on a pilgrimage to the holy sites in India. <span class="underline">This</span> is Krishna's greatest political maneuver in the Mahabharat.
 With Balaram gone, Kritivarma becomes the Senapati of the Yadava army.
 It is a testament to the quality of Yadava soldiers that Kritivarma and Satyaki (who is the